Amarnath27me/Student-Performance-Data-Analytics/README.md

 ## 📁 Files Included

 - `Student_Performance_Analysis.ipynb`: The core Jupyter notebook with data analysis, visualizations, and insights.
-- `Student Performance Data Analytics Application.pdf`: A PDF summarizing the methodology, results, and conclusions drawn from the analysis.

 ## 📌 Key Features